-5.2.1.
-Railway crossings
+5.2.1 Railway crossings

-The level crossings located on Main Street, McGregor Road and Racecourse Road are significant barriers to the centre and cause disruption to drivers, pedestrians and cyclists.
-Level crossing boom gates can be down for extended period during peak times.
+The level rail crossings located on Main Street, McGregor Road and Racecourse Road are significant barriers to the centre and cause disruption to drivers, pedestrians and cyclists.
+Level crossing boom gates can be down for extended periods during peak times.
 This costs time, impacts on businesses and causes major frustrations for drivers.
 Removing these bottlenecks through grade separations will unblock the congestion at the McGregor Road and Racecourse Road crossings.
+The Victorian Government planning for the removal of these three level rail crossings is currently underway.
+It is anticipated that the removal of these three level rail crossings will be completed in 2024.

-A level pedestrian crossing is located opposite Savage Street, which connects the southern residential area surrounding the activity centre to the rear of the Pakenham Place shopping centre.
-Safety is often identified as a key driver to remove level crossings.
+A level pedestrian rail crossing is located opposite Savage Street, which connects the southern residential area surrounding the activity centre to the rear of the Pakenham